Erosion on Kororāreka Bay, Russell waterfront

 The Report on the Future of The Waterfront

-The report was co-authored by Jim Dahm of Eco Nomos, [...]
+Jim Dahm of Eco Nomos, the advisor and specialist [...]

 Town Hall downpipes